Arun94421/Azure-VM-Terraform-Scripts/README.md

 #### 5. **Variable Configuration**

 In the provided Terraform script, several variables are used (e.g., `var.resource_group_name`, `var.location`, `var.vnet_name`).
-You will need to define these variables either in a `.tfvars` file or directly in the command line when running Terraform.
+Need to define these variables either in a `.tfvars` file or directly in the command line when running Terraform.

 Example: